sif-baldr/sifchainjs-docs/docs/Developer Guides/02 SWAP one token for another.md

 ```

 Install Stargate
 The Sifnode/IBC stargate version is required to execute a SWAP transaction.
-To install this version of Sifchain.js (https://www.npmjs.com/package/@sifchain/stargate) execute the following:
+To install this version of SifchainJS (https://www.npmjs.com/package/@sifchain/stargate) execute the following:

 `npm i @sifchain/stargate@snapshot`